Soft Skills Analysis

 Trimoji’s Personality Analysis report is the central deliverable from the personality questionnaire.
 It transforms a candidate’s or employee’s responses into a structured, readable, and shareable document designed to support HR and management decisions.

-It can be used at all stages of the HR lifecycle: selection, debriefing, onboarding, internal mobility, or managerial development.
+It can be used at all stages of the HR lifecycle: selection, debriefing, onboarding, internal mobility, or management development.
 Depending on the chosen version, the document ranges from a quick summary to a comprehensive multi-grid report.

 1. Introduction Page